brendanjohnw/it-project-2022-T74/README.md

 # Bookpedia
 ## About This Project:
 Our group believes there is no existing application 100% dedicated to books.
 While people could use existing social platforms, or data storing tools to record their reading activity, we believe users would benefit from having a completely dedicated application.
 Solution: Bookpedia is a web application designed for users to record and track the books that they read, or would like to read.
 Bookpedia also enables users to connect with friends.
-Friends can track other friends reading habits, as well as provide comments, and recommendations
+Friends can track other friends reading habits, as well as provide comments, and recommendations.

 ## Features